Sustainability

 Energy ratings and efficiency gains are made by replacing lighting with LEDs, upgrading air conditioning systems to reduce the environmental impacts of refrigerants, and upgrading lift systems for improved operational efficiency.
 This approach reduces environmental impacts but also outgoings, making economic sense and ensuring property resilience.

-Most environmental standards used by the property sector measure the operational phase of properties life.
-Existing properties have embodied carbon – the carbon created during their construction phase – and this carbon is generally 30% of carbon emissions over its life cycle (for a typical office building) excluding demolition phase.
+Most environmental standards used by the property sector measure the operational phase of a property’s life.
+Existing properties have embodied carbon – the carbon created during their construction phase.

-Through refurbishment and improvement, GDI conserves embodied carbon, therefore, where carbon conservation is concerned, our historic asset strategy of continual improvement is demonstrably effective.
+is concerned our historic asset strategy of continual improvement is effective.

 Our Commitment to Sustainablity